rdv0011/ecs-kmm/README.md

 4) Thanks to KMM almost all code resides in a shared part which makes easier to maintain it

-5) Let's try to brake the example by replacing a container for objects being drawn. val drawingObjects: StateFlow<Array<DrawingObject>> to val drawingObjects: StateFlow<List<DrawingObject>> Which will brake rendering.
-Why is it happening?
-As a workaround we can define a simple text and update it from the same place where we are generating drawing objects.
+5) Let's try to brake the example by changing a container type for objects being drawn.
+Let's use MutableList and clear() function.
+Brnahc "reuse-list".
+As a workaround we can define a simple text and update it from the same place where we are generating drawing objects

 ![Sample on Android simulator](illustration/bubbles.gif)